Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Acyclic orbital Dirac-type operator for torus action

-\begin{Rem} If $M=(M,\omega)$ is a symplectic manifold of dimension $2n$, the $K$-action is an effective Hamiltonian torus action and $(L,\nabla^L)$ is a prequantizing line bundle, i.e., the curvature form of $\nabla^L$ is equal to $-\sqrt{-1}\omega$, then the condition $H^0(K\cdot x; L|_{K\cdot x}) \neq 0$ is equivalent to the {\it Bohr-Sommerfeld condition for the orbit $K\cdot x$}, which is essential in the geometric quantization by the {\it real polarization}.
+\begin{Rem} If $M=(M,\omega)$ is a symplectic manifold whose dimension is twice of the dimension of $K$, the $K$-action is an effective Hamiltonian torus action and $(L,\nabla^L)$ is a prequantizing line bundle, i.e., the curvature form of $\nabla^L$ is equal to $-\sqrt{-1}\omega$, then the condition $H^0(K\cdot x; L|_{K\cdot x}) \neq 0$ is equivalent to the {\it Bohr-Sommerfeld condition for the orbit $K\cdot x$}, which is essential in the geometric quantization by the {\it real polarization}.

 \end{Rem}